Working in a Modern Democracy

 ADSO is the Association of Democratic Services Officers.
 We support people working in local democracy roles in councils and other organisations, through training, forums, events, information and advice.
 We’re a growing community of over 1,500 members across 320 councils in England and Wales.

-A group of our members have volunteered to support people to share their views.
+A group of our members have volunteered to be part of our Project Team, to support people to share their views.

 The programme is led by Carl Whistlecraft, ADSO Non-Executive Director and Diane Sims, ADSO Director of Communications.